zaphar/ucg/docsite/site/content/reference/expressions.md

 ### Selector operators

 The UCG selector operator `.` selects a field or index from tuples or lists.
-They can descend descend arbitrarily deep into the selector.
+They can descend arbitrarily deep into data structures.

 You can reference a field in a tuple by putting the field name after a dot.
+You can index into a list by referencing the index after the `.`.
 Lists are always 0 indexed.
-You can index into a list by referencing the index after the `.`.

 ```
 let tuple = {